Skip to Content

 Following my three-month internship I was offered a position as Studio Manager at Transistor, which I was thrilled about.
 I spent many happy months at Transistor Studios organising production workflows, assisting in shoots and filming, booking freelancers to assist us in the postproduction of commercials and online videos and contributing to creative discussion with clients.
 Some of my projects included working on a shoot for IMAX, a Lupe Fiasco music video and a Beats by Dre commercial.

-I worked on Westside (season four) with South Pacific Pictures, and directed a short film I wrote - ‘VIRGO’, and then I moved to Vancouver to work on feature films.
+I’m currently working on Westside (season four) with South Pacific Pictures, and am also about to direct a short film I wrote - ‘VIRGO’, which will be released online in May this year.
+Very exciting times!
+In May I am moving to Vancouver to work on feature films.

 I wouldn’t have got to this point without Massey.
 It was at Massey that I had the opportunity to use camera and editing equipment, making some of my very first projects.
 It was such a special time and has been integral to the rest of my journey.
 My time with Massey prepared me to be able to participate effectively and professionally in a range of media-related roles and ultimately to pursue my passion for film production.